rnpy/ShimmerLayout/README.md

 </xyz.peridy.shimmerlayout.ShimmerLayout>
 ```

-For the most basic usage, that's all you have to do.
+For the most basic usage, that's all you need.
 When this layout is visible, it will start animating.
-It will automatically stop or start again when its visibility change.
+It will automatically stop or start again when its visibility change, since it's intended to be a loading placeholder, you're probably already doing this anyway.

-`ShimmerLayout` should work on any view, but since it's intended to be used as a loading indicator, you should keep them simple.
-Animated content can also be used in some cases (see `EvaluatorsDemoActivity`):
+`ShimmerLayout` should work on any view, but remember this is only a loading indicator, and keep things simple.
+Animated content can also be used in some cases, just make sure to make it as lightweight as possible and use native Android animations (see `EvaluatorsDemoActivity`):

 ## Customization

-### Default shimmer effect
+### Basic configuration

 By default, `ShimmerLayout` will create an effect based those parameters
 - shimmerAngle: shadow angle